Freshwater Turtles in the Corowa Region

 Community awareness and engagement in local native turtle conservation.

 Corowa District Landcare with support from Murray Local Land Services have produced this video to help increase landholder and community awareness of freshwater turtles in our local region.
 It features turtle experts: Graham Stockfeld from Turtles Australia Inc and Dr James Van Dyke from LaTrobe University.
-Graham & James identify the three freshwater turtle species in the Corowa region and talk about their ecology and threats.
+Graham and James identify the three freshwater turtle species in the Corowa region and talk about their ecology and threats.
 This video also shows how everyone can get involved to help protect and conserve our freshwater turtles.

 This project was made possible through funding from Catchment Action NSW & the NSW Landcare Program (CDL Landcare Coordinator).
 A special thanks also to Darren Grigg from Grigg Media.